-Sound Isolation: The design of Audio Technica ear cups is closed back, which offers a significant amount of sound isolation.
+Sound Isolation: Audio Technica ear cups’ design is closed back, which offers a significant amount of sound isolation.
 They do a pretty awesome job in noise-canceling and sound isolation.

 Connectivity: These are not wireless headphones, so you can only connect them using wired, and luckily, they came with three thick and strong separate cables.

 Good: 40-millimeter drivers provide clear and accurate sound.
-For monitoring and studio work, these are ideal pairs of headphones because of 63-ohm impedance and 10 Hertz to 20-kilohertz frequency response.
+These are ideal pairs of headphones for monitoring and studio work because of 63-ohm impedance and 10 Hertz to 20-kilohertz frequency response.
 They have excellent design and build quality as well.

 Bad: The cable is not detachable, and if you want to replace it, you need to open ear cups, which is not the best option.

-Design & Build Quality: They come in black color, and the overall design is good and build quality is impressive.
+Design & Build Quality: They come in black color, and the overall design is good, and the build quality is impressive.

-Sony MDR 7506 is lightweight then average headphones because they weigh only 8 ounces.
+Sony MDR 7506 is lightweight than average headphones because they weigh only 8 ounces.
 You can also fold them and take them anywhere.

 The headband is thick and has a soft padding that provides excellent comfort.
-Also, the headband is adjustable and provides a good clamping force that will not lose from the head in sudden movements.
+The headband is also adjustable and provides a good clamping force that will not lose from the head in sudden movements.

-Ear cups have closed-back, over-ear design and made of plastic.
-Earpads of MDR 7506 are soft and comfortable, but if you have huge ears, then ear pads will press your ears a little bit.
-If you listen to music at high volume for a long time, then you may feel warm.
+Ear cups have a closed-back, over-ear design and are made of plastic.
+Earpads of MDR 7506 are soft and comfortable, but if you have huge ears, ear pads will press your ears slightly.
+If you listen to music at a high volume for a long time, then you may feel warm.

 They have 10 Hertz to 20-kilohertz frequency response.
 In simple English, lows, mids, and treble are very clean and not harsh.

-The impedance of sony MDR 7506 is 63 Ohms, which offer very detailed sound.
+The impedance of sony MDR 7506 is 63 Ohms, which offers very detailed sound.
 But to achieve remarkable sound on lower power devices, make sure you connect an amp that produces excellent power.
-On mobile devices, because of low power, you may not get sound that these pairs can provide, but for studio works, these are great.
+On mobile devices, you may not get the sound that these pairs can provide because of low power, but these are great for studio works.

 Connectivity: You can only connect them using an audio cable.